quicwg/ops-drafts/draft-ietf-quic-manageability.md

   identifies the version used for that packet.
 During Version Negotiation (see {{version}} and Section 17.2.1 of {{QUIC-TRANSPORT}}), the version number field has a special value (0x00000000) that identifies the packet as a Version Negotiation packet.
-QUIC versions that start with 0xff are IETF drafts.
+Many QUIC versions that start with 0xff implement IETF drafts.
 QUIC versions that start with 0x0000 are reserved for IETF consensus documents.
 For example, QUIC version 1 uses version 0x00000001.
 Operators should expect to observe packets with other version numbers as a result of various internet experiments and future standards.

 - source and destination connection ID: short and long packet headers carry a destination connection ID, a variable-length field that can be used to